Skip to main content

 Slugthrowers

 Traditional firearms remain common throughout Astrabound.
-Even in advanced societies, many fighters still trust chemically propelled rounds for reliability, price, legality, or sheer stopping power.
+Even on advanced worlds, many users still trust bullets for cost, legality, maintenance, reliability, or stopping power.

-The versions below are high-tech descendants of modern firearms and are often lighter, smarter, and more efficient.
+The weapons below are modern descendants of familiar firearms and are often lighter, smarter, and more efficient than their earlier equivalents.

 • Armor Piercing: Damage -2, AP +4